 The harshness within me found itself in a blizzard in a ghost town in Iceland, a nation with four times as many sheep as humans, waiting until 11am for the sun to rise, being schizophrenic-ly pelted with ice bullets in a masochistic way that almost felt welcomed.
-The tenderness within me found itself in Brussels reading a book about a mythological animal called a Gruffalo to a bilingual 2 year old who knows more about jazz music than I ever will.
+The tenderness within me found itself in Brussels reading a book about a mythological animal called a Gruffalo to a bilingual 2 year old who knew more about jazz music than I ever will.
 It found itself tearing up with frozen tears over frozen daffodils outside a cathedral, where I was reminded by a hummingbird of a woman that joy is simple and that love is simply about showing up.

 Ever since I returned I’ve felt lost in a way that words can’t seem to find themselves.
 I’ve been telling stories my entire life.
 Like Scheherazade, it’s how I’ve stayed alive for so long.
 But this round of post-travel clarity has come in the form of un-telling, in the un-raveling.
 I’ve been shedding stories I no longer need to cling to, in order to understand who and what I am.
 Falling in love does that to you, it forces you to surrender the stories you thought you were supposed to tell.

 I’ve always carried around innumerable stories about love, what it looks like, what it feels like, the taste it leaves in your mouth when it’s lost.
 It turns out that falling in love isn’t so much a look or a taste or a feeling as it is a rupture.
 It’s a rupture in the way reality has been constructed up until this point.
 A disruption in “business as usual”.
 It’s this monstrous event that can’t be explained by time or history or my entire collection of French philosophy.
 Words fail and logic fails and all my best stories fail too.
-It comes on suddenly and from out of nowhere, when you least expect it, and it kind of wreaks havoc on the nice and neat little way you’ve packaged your life, with the library of narratives you’ve been collecting over the years.
+It comes on suddenly and from out of nowhere, when you least expect it, and it kind of wreaks havoc on the nice and neat little way you’ve packaged your life, with the library of narratives you’ve been schlepping around all these years.

 Stories have always been there to comfort me, to help me make sense of myself and the chaos around me.
 A pen and paper is all I’ve ever really needed.
 But what happens when your stories no longer ring true?
 When you’re Scheherazade–but in love?